hsjeong5/CSK/README.md

     <img src="https://github.com/hsjeong5/CSK/blob/master/img/faceocc2_1.jpg" width="32%">
 </p>

 This is a Python implementation of "Exploiting the Circulant Structure of Tracking-by-Detection with Kernels" [1].
-The above three sequences are taken from [2].
+The above three sequences (Dog1, Sylvester, FaceOcc2) are taken from [2].

 ## Requirements